KevinWang94/KevinWang94.github.io/_posts/2016-06-09-SovietSatellites4.md

 In Bishkek, we also wandered around the center city, seeing a similar variety of parks and statues.
-At one location, they had relocated a statue of Lenin, only to replace it with one of Karl Marx and Freidrich Engels"
+At one location, they had relocated a statue of Lenin, only to replace it with one of Karl Marx and Freidrich Engels!

 ![](XX)